Phil Esposito: Founder and Manager

-When the NHL announced its expansion plans in the late 1980s, Phil Esposito, along with his brother Tony, sought to place a franchise in Tampa Bay, Florida.
+When the NHL announced its expansion plans in the late 1980s, Phil Esposito, along with his brother Tony, and Mel Lowell, sought to place a franchise in Tampa Bay, Florida.
 They faced competition from the Compuware Group, which wanted to place a team in nearby St. Petersburg, Florida.
 It was proposed to Esposito that he merge his bid with the Compuware Group, which he refused.
 His reputation and force of personality was widely credited with winning the expansion bid for Tampa Bay on December 6, 1990.
-The Tampa Bay Lightning would start play in the 1992–93 NHL season, with the elder Esposito as the team's first president and general manager.
+The Tampa Bay Lightning commenced play in the 1992–93 NHL season, with the elder Esposito as the team's first president and general manager.

 For the Lightning's inaugural season, Esposito hired many of his former teammates from the Bruins, including Cashman as an assistant coach and former Bruins trainer John "Frosty" Forristal as trainer.
 He also made hockey history by signing Manon Rhéaume, making her the first woman to sign with and play for an NHL team.

 However, one of the Esposito group's key backers, the Pritzker family, had backed out a few months before the bid, to be replaced by a Japanese consortium headed by Kokusai Green, a golf course and resort operator.
-Though Kokusai Green had helped the Esposito's secure the initial bid, the team languished under their ownership; financed almost entirely by loans, the Lightning were constantly short of cash, hampering Esposito's ability to function as GM.
+Though Kokusai Green had helped the Espositos secure the initial bid, the team languished under their ownership; financed almost entirely by loans, the Lightning were constantly short of cash, hampering Esposito's ability to function as GM.
 Kokusai Green's owner, Takashi Okubo, never met with the Espositos (or with any other NHL officials), and it was rumored that the consortium was a criminal front for the yakuza.
 The Lightning quickly fell to the bottom of the league and Esposito fired head coach Terry Crisp in 1997.
 Even with interim coach Jacques Demers, who had enjoyed successful tenures with the Red Wings and Canadiens, the Lightning lost 55 games for a franchise-worst .268 winning percentage.

 Kokusai Green sold the Lightning to insurance tycoon Art Williams in 1998.
 Shortly after taking control, Williams fired both Esposito brothers two games into the 1998–99 season.

+Esposito now serves as vice president of corporate relations for the Lightning.

 Broadcaster

+After he retired with the Rangers in 1981, he joined MSG Network/WWOR-TV for the 1981–82 season as a TV color commentator replacing Bill Chadwick.
+He called games alongside first with Jim Gordon and later Sam Rosen.
+In 1988, the pair called Wales Conference playoff games for ESPN.

-After his firing, Esposito returned to the Lightning organization for the 1999–00 season as a radio colour commentator.
-He still calls home games on WHPT (and previously, on WFLA), along with play-by-play commentator Dave Mishkin.
+After his firing, Esposito returned to the Lightning organization for the 1999–2000 season as a radio colour commentator.
+He still calls home games on WHPT (and previously, on WFLA), along with play-by-play commentator Dave Mishkin, with Bobby Taylor replacing him for away games.
 Esposito also co-hosts a daily call-in show on SiriusXM's SiriusXM NHL Network Radio channel.